The Automated Transfer Vehicle (ATV) is the biggest and most complex spacecraft Europe has ever tried to put in orbit.

 This would include any mission that went to Mars to try to retrieve rocks to bring back to Earth laboratories.
 The hardware that is used to lift the samples off the surface of the Red Planet would need to meet up in orbit with the propulsion unit which would carry it home.
 The technology for this in-orbit assembly might be derived from ATV know-how.

-Total bill was 1.3bn euros (at least 4 more ATVs will be built)
+Cost: Total bill was 1.3bn euros (at least 4 more ATVs will be built)

 RACHMAD YULIADI NASIR